-Each April, the Community Grounds Crew kicks off the beginning of spring with the 4 in 24 project, where four youth ball fields are renovated in a 24-hour time period!
+Each Spring, the Community Grounds Crew kicks off the beginning of spring with the 4 in 24 project, where four youth ball fields are renovated in a 24-hour time period!
 The extent of the work includes new sod placed on the infield, rebuilding of the pitcher's mound and home plate areas, raking and grading of the infield dirt, cutting the baselines to the correct specifications, and more.

 One of the ValleyCats most important initiatives is to assist local youth leagues with the maintenance and upkeep of their fields throughout the spring and summer.
 Their mission is to provide the youth of the Capital Region with a safe place to play, learn, grow, and most importantly have fun!